Prithwindra Mukherjee

-He is the recipient of India's highly prestigious award Padma Shri 2020 for his work in the field of literature and education.
+Mukherjee was a recipient of India's highly prestigious award Padma Shri 2020 for his work in the field of literature and education.

 Early life and education

-Mukherjee was born in Kolkata, India, in 1936, and educated at the Sri Aurobindo Ashram School (at present, the Sri Aurobindo International Centre of Education) in Pondicherry.
+Born to Tejendranath and Usharani Mukherjee in Kolkata, India, on 20 October 1936, Mukherjee was educated at the Sri Aurobindo Ashram School (at present, the Sri Aurobindo International Centre of Education) in Pondicherry.
 He is the grandson of the Bengali revolutionary Jatindranath Mukherjee (Bagha Jatin).

 Professional and academic life

 Prithwindra began his working life as a teacher of Bengali, French and English languages and literature in Pondicherry.
 He was mentioned by the Sahitya Akademi (New Delhi) manuals and anthologies as a poet before he attained the age of 20.
 As a specialist in the French language and literature, he translated works by such French authors as Albert Camus, Saint-John Perse, and René Char.

 He moved to Paris with a French Government Scholarship (1966–70).
 He prepared and defended a thesis on Sri Aurobindo at Sorbonne.
 Later he served as a lecturer on Indian civilization and philosophy, producer of several radio features on Indian culture and music for Radio France, and he was also freelancing as a journalist for the Indian and French press.
 His next thesis for Doctorat d'Etat (Ph.D.), was supervised by Raymond Aron in University Paris IV, on the pre-Gandhi a phase of India's freedom fight.
 His thesis discussed this movement from 1893 to 1918 and its spiritual roots.

 In 1977, invited by the National Archives of India as a guest of the Historical Records Commission, he presented a paper on Jatindra Nath Mukherjee and the Indo-German Conspiracy in the presence of personalities like Arthur L. Basham and Professor S. Nurul Hasan.
 Prithwindra's original contribution in this area has been recognized by Professor Amales Tripathi, Bhupendrakumar Datta, Dr. Jadugopal Mukhopadhyay, Dr. M.N.
 Das (Utkal University),¨Professor A.C.
 Bose, Samaren Roy, Bhupati Majumdar, Basudha Chakravarty.
 Quite a few of his papers on the subject have been translated into major Indian languages.